ouspg/CompSec/Lab3_ChipWhisperer/README.md

 Above script takes reference pattern from trace 0 and then uses it to trace 3 to look for places that are matching to it.
 Notice that above code produces "difference plot" so every time plot falls close to zero it means that match is found.

-Values of this script are most likely not correct.
+Values of this script might not work.
 You are expected to find suitable reference pattern yourself by inspecting power trace and difference plot.

 __HINT__: Remember that your ending goal is to find execution time of vulnerable code.
 Therefore you should find reference pattern that is found always before and after vulnerable code.
 Expect that you might have to use some time for finding good one.
 You can consider that you have good reference pattern when your difference plot has clear and stable set of close-to-zero spikes.